meteor/meteor/client/basic/sections/pubsub.md

 {{/dtdd}}

 {{#dtdd "ready()"}}
-True if the server has [marked the subscription as ready](#publish_ready).
+Returns true if the server has [marked the subscription as ready](#publish_ready).
 A reactive data source.
 {{/dtdd}}
 </dl>

-If you call `Meteor.subscribe` inside [`Tracker.autorun`](#tracker_autorun), the subscription will automatically be cancelled when the computation reruns, meaning you don't have to to call `stop` on subscriptions made from inside `autorun`.
+If you call `Meteor.subscribe` inside [`Tracker.autorun`](#tracker_autorun), the subscription will automatically be cancelled when the computation is stopped, meaning you don't have to to call `stop` on subscriptions made from inside `Tracker.autorun`.
 {{/template}}